WELL RESOURCED with strong budget growth generously sized for student body

 Searches for non-exempt staff positions are generally managed by a smaller committee and follow a more abbreviated process, which may nor may not include a telephone/Skype interview in advance of an in-person interview.

-Candidates may be contacted for a telephone conference call or, more frequently, Skype video call with members of the search committee.
-Telephone/Skype calls are scheduled for 20-30 minutes, and include a series of questions prepared by the search committee and an opportunity for candidates to ask questions.
+Candidates may be contacted for a video or telephone conference call with members of the search committee.
+Calls are scheduled for 20-30 minutes and include a series of questions prepared by the search committee and an opportunity for candidates to ask questions.

-In-person interviews for professional librarian and exempt positions are normally conducted during the course of a day, and include meetings with the search committee, staff from the relevant department, the university librarian, associate university librarians, and other library managers.
+In-person interviews for professional librarian and exempt positions are normally conducted during the course of a day and include meetings with the search committee, staff from the relevant department, the university librarian, associate university librarians, and other library managers.
 An interview day typically includes lunch and, where appropriate, a candidate presentation.
-Candidate presentations are videotaped for the benefit of staff who cannot attend.
+Candidate presentations are video recorded for the benefit of staff who cannot attend.

-In-person interviews for non-exempt staff positions typically include meetings with search committee and relevant department staff and range from one to three hours.
+In-person interviews for non-exempt staff positions typically include meetings with search committee and relevant department staff and range from two to three hours.